 - Actively oppose every instance of academic dishonesty

-- Serve as mentors, advisers and educators for students
+- Serve as mentors, advisors, and educators for students

 - Uphold and enforce University rules and guidelines